RetroDECK/ES-DE/INSTALL-DEV.md

 * Creating a log file that will record the start and end time for each game we play, letting us see how much time we spend on retro-gaming
 * Changing the system resolution when launching and returning from a game in order to run the emulator at a lower resolution than ES-DE

-The following examples are for Unix systems, but it works the same way on macOS and Windows (although .bat batch files are used on Windows instead of shell scripts and any spaces in the parameters are not escaped as is the case on Unix and macOS).
+The following examples are for Linux systems, but it works the same way on Android, macOS and Windows (although .bat batch files are used on Windows instead of shell scripts and any spaces in the parameters are not escaped as is the case on Linux, Android and macOS).

 As can be seen in the table above, the events executed when a game starts and ends are named _game-start_ and _game-end_

-So let's create the folders for these events in the scripts directory.
-The location is `~/ES-DE/scripts`
+So let's create the folders for these events inside the application data directory, or more specifically in `~/ES-DE/scripts`

 **Game log**